 Too Much Sugar!

 Sugar is terrible for the body in a number of ways- it wipes out the body’s natural immune system responses and should be used sparingly in your diet.
 Eve the best sources are hard on our bodies.
 Ultimately, the goal is to avoid any refined sugars at all cost.
-Giving up sweeteners like honey, agave, or even brown rice syrup can help clear up or improve symptoms within a week.
+Giving up sweeteners like honey, agave, or even brown rice syrup may help clear up or improve symptoms within a week.

 Relying On Juice As A Staple